charliecalvert/CloudNotes/Assignments/Linux/GetSshIpAndPrivateKey.md

 });
 ```

 Your version of the code will look a bit different than that, but I want you to have to figure out at least a few pieces of the process.
+The most important part of the process involves making sure that **runUptime** can accept three parameters and knows what to do with them.

 ## Turn it in